The Definitive Guide to Optimize Your Product Listing Pages

 • User attention is evenly spread throughout the items

-The major disadvantage of the grid view is that it contains less information.
+The major disadvantage of this view is that it contains less information.
 This means that the customer will have to take more time to get more details on a particular product.

 List view’s advantages include: